 When utilising a step-by-step process to complete a task, employees have the opportunity to regularly revise the process in place and therefore provide valuable contribution to continually improve the process.
 This often increases employee satisfaction in their role because they feel like they are being listened to and they are heavily involved in improving the success of the company.

-Now that we’ve covered the ways in which systemisation benefits your company and your employees, it’s time to discuss how systemisation can benefit you.
+Now that we’ve covered the ways in which systemisation benefits your company and your employees, it’s time to discuss how systemising your business can benefit business owners.

 Have you ever been in a situation where you’re worried about the pile of work you’ll come back to if you take time off work to go on holiday, take a sick day or by simply attending a last-minute meeting?
 A systemised business will reduce the amount of work you have to catch up on by being able to offload your most critical tasks to other members of staff in the same discipline.
 You no longer have to worry about an unmanageable workload, leaving you stress free and ready to work on your remaining tasks, all whilst maintaining a strong team bond.